16 players will gather in Stockholm to battle it out for the title of

 The pandemic slowed down and even halted some major tournaments.
 Postponing finals and even events for esports.
 While the pandemic ended competitions over the last few months, the WC3 community would now be able to anticipate a thrilling finish to 2021 as 16 players assemble in Stockholm for the WC3 Championship in-person rivalry in December.

 ABOUT BLIZZARD ENTERTAINMENT, Inc.

-Also, a $130,000 prize is available to anyone, players will fight it out in a LAN studio arrangement for the honour of being delegated the last ESL Pro Tour WC3 Champion.
+Also, a $130,000 prize available to anyone, players will fight it out in a LAN studio arrangement for the honor of being delegated the last ESL Pro Tour WC3 Champion.
 This will be the last DreamHack WC3 Championship.

-“We’ve been involved within the WC3 community since 2002 and have been thrilled to have brought competition to the game through the ESL Pro Tour over the last years,” said Shaun Clark, Director of Product Management at ESL Gaming.
-“Despite the Championship being our final tournament, we hope to close out the year strong by providing the first in-person, cross-region tournament since Anaheim in February 2020.”
+“We’ve been involved within the WC3 community since 2002 and have been thrilled to have brought competition to the game through the ESL Pro Tour over the last years” said Shaun Clark, Director of Product Management at ESL Gaming.
+“Despite the Championship being our final tournament, we are hoping to close out the year strong by providing the first in-person, cross-region tournament since Anaheim in February 2020.”

 “Warcraft® III’s lasting impact on modern esports cannot be overstated,” said Sam Braithwaite, Director of Global Esports at Blizzard Entertainment.
 “ESL has done a phenomenal job celebrating that legacy through the last two years of the ESL Pro Tour.
-We can’t wait to watch their final send-off at the DreamHack Championship (held in Stockholm), and we’re excited to see the scene evolve in the hands of community organizers around the world.”
+We can’t wait to watch their final send-off at the DreamHack Championship, and we’re excited to see the scene evolve in the hands of community organizers around the world.”

 ABOUT ESL GAMING